BildeaCristi/BildeaCristi/README.md

 ---

 ### About me
+- Currently pursuing a Master's degree in Software Engineering at UTCN
-- Software Engineer with experience across backend and full-stack development
+- Software Engineer with experience in backend and full-stack development
-- Currently working with cloud-based microservices and modern web applications
+- Working on cloud-based microservices and modern web applications
 - Interested in AI orchestration, RAG systems, scalable backend architecture, and distributed systems
 - Based in Romania